The Singapore Land Authority

 The Land Title Act is the main legislation governing the purchase of properties and the establishment of the Singapore Land Authority.
 The Singapore Land Register was established in 2001 when several departments were merged.
 Until then the Land Authority was divided into the Land Office, the Singapore Land Registry and the Survey Department and Land Systems Support Unit.
 The Land Registry in Singapore is subordinated to the Ministry of Law.

-If you want to buy a property and need details about the purchase process you can rely on our agents in Singapore.
+If you want to buy a property and need details about the purchase process you can rely on our experts in company formation in Singapore.

 Upon formation, the Land Titles Act also provisioned the powers and responsibilities of the Singapore Land Register.
 These are:

 - – to administer statutory declarations regarding property titles,

 - – to issue notices with respect to possible fraud cases,

 - – to request Singapore or foreign citizens documents with respect to property registration,

 - – to verify property titles or other information related to the property in question,

 - – to provide information about a certain property.